-- 4) A name declared within an associated function definition hides a declaration of the same name whose scope extends to or past the end of the associated function's concept or concept map. - 2 The name of a concept member shall only be used in the scope of its concept (as described above). as follows: - in the scope of its concept (as described above) or a concept refining (14.9.3) its concept, - after the :: scope resolution operator (5.1) applied to the name of a concept map or template type parameter (14.1).
+- 4) A name declared within an associated function definition hides a declaration of the same name whose scope extends to or past the end of the associated function's concept or concept map. - The name of a concept member shall only be used in the scope of its concept (as described above).